Cascades/georgetattersall/content/authors/admin/_index.md

 After my master's degree I will be looking for either PhD openings in computer graphics, or graduate jobs which will provide me with exciting challenges and opportunities.

-In my spare time I enjoy martial arts, Japanese learning, and all kinds of books, films and TV!
+In my spare time I enjoy martial arts, Japanese learning, and enjoying a variety of literature!